SumiSastri/nodeJs-and-server-side-javascript/websocketsApp/README.md

 ```

-Run nodemon and test your server is up and running.
+- Test your server is up and running - `npm run start`

 ## Folder structure